 Absentee Voting Information and Deadlines

-Applications to vote absentee by mail must be received by 11:59 p.m. on Tuesday, October 26 , 2023
+Applications to vote absentee by mail must be received by 11:59 p.m. on Thursday, October 22, 2026 at 11:59 p.m.
+The post-mark date does not apply.

 Absentee Ballot Application Information

 • You can apply for an absentee ballot by mail online at Indianavoters.com.
-If you are a registered voter in the State of Indiana you can submit an ABS-MAIL or ABS-POR CORREO application by clicking the "Visit My Voter Portal" button on that page, entering your registration information exactly as it appears on your current voter registration, and clicking Absentee Voting in the gray sidebar on your portal page.
-(NOTE: Voters will be asked to opt-in to Two-Factor Authentication or, if already enrolled, enter their 2FA credentials, before accessing their personalized voter portal page)
+If you are a registered voter in the State of Indiana, you can submit an ABS-MAIL or ABS-POR CORREO application by clicking the "Visit My Voter Portal" button on that page, entering your registration information exactly as it appears on your current voter registration, and clicking Absentee Voting in the gray sidebar on your portal page.
+(NOTE: Voters will be asked to opt-in to Two-Factor Authentication or, if already enrolled, enter their 2FA credentials before accessing their personalized voter portal page)

-• Applications to vote absentee by mail must be received by 11:59 p.m. on Tuesday, October 26, 2023.
+• Applications to vote absentee by mail must be received by 11:59 p.m. on Thursday, October 22, 2026 at 11:59 p.m.
 The post-mark date does not apply.

 • Applications may be hand-delivered, mailed, or faxed and will not be accepted at any other location.
-Applications can now also be submitted by e-mail, see details regarding all methods of submitting an application, below.
+Applications can now also be submitted by e-mail.
+See details regarding all methods of submitting an application below.

 Ballot Application (English) from in.gov Ballot Application (Spanish) from in.gov